eradiate/eradiate/docs/index.rst

 `latest <https://eradiate.readthedocs.io/en/latest/>`_

 Eradiate is a modern radiative transfer simulation software package written in Python and C++17.
-It relies on a computational kernel based on the `Mitsuba 3 <https://github.com/mitsuba-renderer/mitsuba3>`_ rendering system :cite:`Jakob2022DrJit,Jakob2022Mitsuba3`.
+It relies on a radiometric kernel based on the `Mitsuba 3 <https://github.com/mitsuba-renderer/mitsuba3>`_ rendering system :cite:`Jakob2022DrJit,Jakob2022Mitsuba3`.